brevzin/brevzin.github.io/_posts/2021-05-12-template-ambiguity.md

 1. type parameters are extremely common,
 2. type parameters often need to be constrained somehow, and
-3. the introduces `class` and `typename` really are kind of noise anyway
+3. the introducers `class` and `typename` are somewhat noisy anyway

 And so as early as 2003 ([N1536](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2003/n1536.pdf)), even before we have any other aspect of concepts that is recognizable as C++20 concepts, we have the introduction of concepts _in place of_ the `class` and `typename` introducers: